GD Project · Environmental Well-being

 — World Health Organisation, Urban Green Spaces Report

-Green spaces improve overall well-being of humans, so their decline — especially in urban areas — makes living unhealthy.
-This issue gives way to the urgent need of restoring green spaces in urbanised cities.
+Green spaces improve overall well-being, so their decline makes living unhealthy.
+This gives way to the urgent need of restoring green spaces in urbanised cities.

 Why It Matters